What is a software licensing API?

 POST /products/{slug}/licenses/{key}/offline_token

 This is how LicenseSeat handles offline licensing.
-Ed25519 signatures are fast, produce compact tokens, and provide 128-bit security against classical cryptographic attacks.
-The signed token can't be tampered with; if someone modifies any detail (expiration, entitlements, device binding), the signature breaks.
+Ed25519 signatures are fast, produce compact proofs, and provide 128-bit security against classical cryptographic attacks.
+The signed payload can't be tampered with; if someone modifies any detail (expiration, entitlements, device binding), the signature breaks.

 API authentication and security